Table of Contents

 While some server downtime can result from accidents caused by humans, such as tripping on a cord, others are more intentional, like an employee without knowledge in IT trying to be a server technician.
 It is vital to take your security seriously because it helps in reducing human-caused server downtime.
 This includes locking the server room, making it only accessible to authorized personnel by using administrative access, and restricting access to the subdirectories and files.

 Since you cannot entirely prevent server downtime, you can make sure that you can recover data to new or repaired hardware.
+Crucial and high specs servers such as Virtual Server and Azure Virtual Desktop need to have frequent daily backups.
 Therefore, maintaining regular backups of the data and the operating system helps lower server downtime in the event of equipment failure.

 Deploying a UPS ensures that your servers have a constant power supply even during blackouts or brownouts.
 Besides minimizing server downtimes, UPS also levels the surges and spikes, which can harm your server.